kamping-site/kamping/docs/coding-guidelines.md

 # Scoping and Naming
 * We are working in the `kamping` (KaMPI.ng) namespace to avoid polluting the user's namespace with trivial names as `in`, `out`, or `root`.
-* Classes start with an Upper case letter and are using CamelCase.
+* Classes and structs start with an Upper case letter and are using CamelCase.
 * Start variables, attributes, functions, and members with a lower case letter.
 Use `snake_case`, that is, separate words by an underscore (\_).
 Write acronyms in lower case letters, e.g., `partitioned_msa` and `generate_mpi_failure`.
 This also applies to KaMPI.ng -> `kamping`.
 * `struct`s have only trivial methods if at all, everything more complicated has to be a `class`. `struct`s are always forbidden to have private members or functions.
 * `std::pair` leads to hard to read code.
 Use named pairs (`struct`s) instead.